Q. Describe the most common types of jobs you do for your clients.

 First and foremost you're using a professional that has access to a large amount of your life.
 If you have complete confidence in your computer professional, it makes the going a lot easier.

 Excalibur is very proud of its service record and we can readily provide a large number of references if needed.
-Check out our google reviews by typing "Computer Repair Medford OR" into google, for a few.
+Check out our reviews online if you like.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?